klaarnut/user-docs/en/glossary.md

 The visible control of your pages of how you aim particular page to be seen by whether public (all users), website member (regitered users), or website admin.

 ## W

+**Website Navigation**

+The menu bar on your website to let everyone navigates to pages.

 **Widget**